 Buehler was on trial for an incident that occured on New Years Eve of 2012 where he witnessed Austin officers abusing the passenger of a vehicle during a routine DWI stop.
 The stop was being conducted by the now-infamous officers Patrick Oborski and Robert Snider when Buehler began taking pictures, sparking a verbal confrontation.

-Buehler probed the officers with questions as he took pictures of the male officers holding the female passengers in a torture hold, known as the Strappado where her arms were cuffed behind her back and pulled upwards.
+Buehler taunted the officers with questions as he took pictures of the male officers holding the female passengers in a torture hold, known as the Strappado where her arms were cuffed behind her back and pulled upwards.
 Buehler can be heard in the video asking officers, “What are you doing?”

-And the West Point grad described the hold as ‘being meant for causing extreme pain.”
+The West Point grad described the hold as ‘being meant for causing extreme pain.”

 Oborski then issues an unlawful order telling Mr. Buehler to put his hands behind his back.

 Oborski then wrestles Buehler to the ground, prior to booking him on trumped up felony charges alleging Buehler spit in Oborski’s face–a charge for which he faced a potential 2-10 years in prison.